matirosero/centraldesignstudios/readme.txt

 = Does this theme support any plugins? =

-Dentral Design Studios includes support for Jetpack's Infinite Scroll as well as other features.
+Central Design Studios includes support for Jetpack's Infinite Scroll as well as other features.

 == Changelog ==